When I first started managing my own money, I did everything manually.

 Portfolio Tracking

-As I mentioned earlier, Personal Capital started on the investment side and only recently added the budgeting toolset… so the portfolio tools are better.
-There's no debating that.
+As I mentioned earlier, Empower Personal Dashboard started on the investment side and only recently added the budgeting toolset… so the portfolio tools are better.

-Here's what I see under Portfolio -> Holdings:
+Here’s what I see under Investing -> Holdings:

 You can click on those boxes and it zooms in and out on each.
 Nifty.